ArtosSystems/docs-legacy/source/index.html.md

 --------- | ------- | -----------
 eventDesc* | string | A brief description of the event you are hosting, 200 characters maximum. eventSupportURL* | string | If your event has a supporting link, to say the event on the artist website, please place here.. onSaleTime* | number  | The time that tickets will go on sale.
-Seconds since Epoc. offSaleTime* | number |  The time that tickets will go off sale.
-Seconds since Epoc. averageTicketPriceInUSCents* | string | Required format is:  `0x[0-9a-f]{64}` ownerProof | string | Proof the user has permission
+Seconds since Epoch. offSaleTime* | number |  The time that tickets will go off sale.
+Seconds since Epoch. averageTicketPriceInUSCents* | string | Required format is:  `0x[0-9a-f]{64}` ownerProof | string | Proof the user has permission